The Supernaturalist: Plot

 One night, the Supernaturalists stalk out a drag race, as the potential for fatal crashes, and Parasites is large.
 However, one of the cars is a prototype stolen from Myishi Corporation, who track it down and send a squad of paralegals ("hit lawyers") to take it back.
 In the following firefight, Cosmo and Stefan are captured by Myishi.
-They are taken to Ellen Faustino, the president of Myishi, who reveals herself to be a Spotter.
+They are taken to Ellen Faustino, the president of Myishi, who reveals herself to be a Spotter and that Stefan and the team were mixed up in another operation.
 She says that energy discharged by the Parasites is forcing the Satellite into an incorrect orbit and causing it to fall out of the sky.
 She also reveals that the method the Supernaturalists are using to kill the Parasites is only causing them to reproduce faster, increasing the problem with the Satellite.
 After some discussion, she reveals that she has a plan to kill the Parasites: detonate an electrical bomb in the Parasite hive that contaminates them and eventually kills them.
 However, she does not know where the hive is and sets the Supernaturalists to find the hive.

 After several dead ends, Cosmo hits upon the idea to use the Satellite to scan for the Parasite hive.
 However, due to an extremely long wait time to get a space on the Satellite, they take an illegal spaceship up to do the scan themselves and find that the hive is under Clarissa Frayne.
-Cosmo and Stefan take the electric bomb under the orphanage and detonate it.
-Although the bomb doesn't kill any humans, it shorts out the building's security, allowing the orphans to leave.
+Cosmo and Stefan take the electric bomb under the orphanage and detonate it with Stefan doing so after discovering Redwood who's been placed on leave since the incident that saw Cosmo escape takes Cosmo hostage.
+Although the bomb doesn't kill any humans, it shorts out the building's security, allowing the orphans to leave after Cosmo has revealed himself, noting this is the only chance they'll get to make a clean break.
 While Cosmo and Stefan are out, Mona discovers Ditto communicating with a Parasite.
 When Cosmo, Stefan, and Mona confront him, Ditto claims that Parasites don't take life force, only pain.
 Not knowing what to believe anymore, Stefan orders Ditto to be out by the next day, but Myishi paralegals capture them all that night.